akhilkumarmengani/customer-loyalty-marketplace/README.md

 ## **Installation Steps**

 Unzip the JAR provided in step 4( [jar]() ).
-Use IntelliJ/Eclipse IDE or any other framework which can run compile and run Java files.
+Use IntelliJ/Eclipse IDE or any other framework which can compile and run Java files.
 Steps to run the application:
 1. Open the folder in the IDE
 2. Navigate to the ```customer-loyalty-program/src/main/```